thbar/opaz-plugdk/README.md

 DEPENDENCIES
 ------------

-You need JRuby in your path + the Duby gem (if you want to work with Duby):
+Required:

+* Java JDK (tested with version 1.6+) - the JRE is not sufficient
+* JRuby (tested with version 1.4.0)

+Optional:

-	jgem install duby
+* Duby: jgem install duby (or on Windows: jruby -S gem install duby, if jgem.bat is missing)
+* JavaFX: install the JavaFX SDK 1.2.3

 HOW TO BUILD A PLUGIN
 ---------------------